No Need to Separate WAL and Data Files

 In YugabyteDB, that is typically unnecessary.

-Although YugabyteDB exposes configuration parameters such as fs_wal_dirs and fs_data_dirs, the default behavior of co-locating WAL and data files is already optimized for performance and scalability in most deployments.
+Although YugabyteDB exposes configuration parameters such as fs_wal_dirs and fs_data_dirs, the default pattern is to co-locate WAL and data files on the same SSD-backed storage pool for most deployments.

 🔑 Key Insight

-Separating WAL and data files is not required in YugabyteDB… and in most cases, provides no benefit.
+Separating WAL and data files is not required in YugabyteDB… and in most all-SSD deployments, provides little or no benefit.

 🧠 Why This Pattern Exists Elsewhere

-In traditional databases like PostgreSQL and Apache Cassandra, separating WAL/commit logs from data files was often considered a best practice.
+In traditional databases and older distributed systems, separating WAL or commit log files from data files was often considered a best practice.

 In PostgreSQL